In this blog post

 Getting almost half the votes, our poll showed that most respondents liken IT incidents to an episode of Big Brother.
 Your IT environment is highly monitored, yet incidents still seem to slip through the cracks.

 When this happens, how does your team react?
-If you're using relationship-based observability, you won't get voted out at the end of the episode.
+If you're using topology-powered observability, you won't get voted out at the end of the episode.
 Instead, you'll save valuable time and energy you'd otherwise spend while hunting for the root cause.
 We know that even with 24-hour monitoring, getting the big picture can be hard.
-Your IT team can get the coveted "Head of Household" with unified, relationship-based observability across all your IT environments to tackle IT incident prevention.
+Your IT team can get the coveted "Head of Household" with topology-powered observability across all your IT environments to tackle IT incident prevention.

 Does every IT incident turn into an episode of CSI, with your team pulling out the magnifying glass to find key clues and solve the mystery?
 With the Telemetry Perspective, your team can get a closer look at the evidence to see the critical metrics for an unhealthy component.